aj-m/chandere/CONTRIBUTING.md

 Your contribution should follow [PEP 8 Guidelines](https://www.python.org/dev/peps/pep-0008/ "PEP 8"), and, if possible, [Google's Python Style Guidelines](https://google.github.io/styleguide/pyguide.html "Google Style Guidelines").

+Please be sure to make use of newer Python styling features, such as type hinting and "yield from."

 Tests are done in Tox, which is run from the repository's root directory.
 Please write unittests for anything you add.
 Unittest.mock is also used, which will require a backport ("mock" on PyPI) for versions of Python before 3.3.

 Feel free to add yourself to the AUTHORS.md file.